 - CCCC (Conference on College Composition and Communication): If you want to attend a huge and stimulating yearly US conference, consider this organization, Calls for proposals are due in April each year; conferences are held in March.
 They provide the chance to caucus with Canadian colleagues, and the book fair is another attraction.

 - NCTE (National Council of Teachers of English) is the parent body of CCCC.
-It publishes books and journals (such as College English and College Composition and Communication) and several blogs on current political and pedagogical issues.
-NCTE issues well-considered position statements (with bibliographies) on issues such as assessment of writing, ethical research practices, class size, workload, and digital literacy.
+It publishes books and journals (such as College English and College Composition and Communication) and issues well-considered position statements (with bibliographies) on topics such as assessment of writing, ethical research practices, class size, workload, and digital literacy.

 - Three European organizations reflect new developments in writing instruction outside the US model.
 Their online discussions and conferences can be stimulating and relevant.
 The first two organizations hold conferences in alternate years.